 UPDATE 3/27/13: I came across the following video explanation about males’ “Morning Wood” and had to share it here.
 It’s quite amusing and instructive, so go have a watch and then read about building testosterone naturally.

 I’VE BEEN reading The Life Plan by Dr. Jeffry S. Life.
-Though the name may be unfamiliar to you, odds are that you’ve seen his image, for it’s planted everywhere an ad can be placed.
+Though the name may be unfamiliar to you, odds are that you’ve seen his image, for it seems to be planted everywhere an ad can exist.

 This is him: